m-at1/Allure/README.md

 > [!IMPORTANT]
 > <div align="center">
 >
-> *Despite being a **holistic meta-framework**, Alloy is not made to "decimate package setups" or provide an all-in-one solution, no. The entire purpose of Alloy is to closely tie together without any problems of integration whatever I use the most -- UI, MVC and network.
+> *Despite being a **holistic meta-framework**, Alloy is not made to "decimate package setups" or provide an all-in-one solution, no. The entire purpose of Alloy is to without any problems of integration tie together UI, Network, Parallel Luau and induce MVC.
 That's it.
-It's not made to provide you a Signal or a Datastore lib.
-Those are not the goal of the project -- just connect them with Alloy or anything else yourself.*
+It's not made to provide you a Signal or a Datastore lib.*
 >
 > </div>

+### ➕ Key Benefits

+- 💯 ***Holistic: Seamlessly integrated ecosystem***
+    - Connect replication, garbage collection, state machinery and structure your game with Model-Controller-View and Actors all with zero effort and boilerplate.

+- 🎨 ***Customizable: Provides multiple tools to suit the framework for you***
+    - Design your own States, objects, mounting, syntax, replication rules and more.
+    - Create custom components for reuse: exponentiate the speed of game development.

+- 📈 ***Responsible: An optimized approach to control the entire structure.***
+    - Alloy manages the entire game for you: Efficiently serializes replicated data, forces ratelimiting and guarding, provides best practices in very simple terms.

 ---